leeashlee/leeashlee.github.io/content/post/diy-musicplayer/index.md

 ## What You Need?
 - A miniature phone (you can buy one for cheap on Aliexpress or Amazon)
 - Camera cover stickers
-- A <abbr title="Portable Computer">PC</abbr> (Windows/Linux/MacOS)
+- A <abbr title="Personal Computer">PC</abbr> (Windows/Linux/MacOS)
-- <abbr title="Universal Android Debloater">UAD</abbr> <abbr title="Graphical User Interface">GUI</abbr> installed on your <abbr title="Portable Computer">PC</abbr> - https://github.com/0x192/universal-android-debloater https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation/
+- <abbr title="Universal Android Debloater">UAD</abbr> <abbr title="Graphical User Interface">GUI</abbr> installed on your <abbr title="Personal Computer">PC</abbr> - https://github.com/0x192/universal-android-debloater https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation/

 ## Step 0 - Cover the device’s cameras.
 Just in case.
 My device runs Android 10 and I couldn’t take any risks so I covered the cameras with specialised stickers I ordered from Aliexpress.
 If I could, I would break the microphone, but alas.